lyskevin/slim-jeans-recipe-calorie-counter/ms_report/docs/milestone_three.md

 If multiple rows were added at the start, and users tried to select options from the drop-down menu, they would have to click multiple times in order to select that item properly.
-If the item was far down the drop-down menu, the menu would refresh and brought back to the first entry.
+If the item was far down the drop-down menu, the menu would refresh and be brought back to the first entry.
 This made a menu with many entries and selecting an item far down the menu an exercise in frustration.